|

 Odeonsplatz & the Residenz Palace

-Next, head to Odeonsplatz, one of Munich’s most beautiful and impressive squares and the start of the famous Ludwigstrasse boulevard, named for King Ludwig I. The architecture along this grand avenue is heavily influenced by Rome and Florence, reflecting the king’s love for Italy.
+Next, head to Odeonsplatz, one of Munich’s most beautiful and impressive squares and the start of the famous Ludwigstrasse boulevard, named for King Ludwig I. The architecture along this avenue is heavily influenced by Rome and Florence, reflecting the king’s love for Italy.

 Key Sights around Odeonsplatz include: